EdgrantHS/web-despro/docs/internal/03_meeting-minutes.md

           - [ ] Work on fixing and improving the transit item logic.
           - [ ] Fix vercel deployment
           - [x] Send the meeting notes.

+## 2025/11/25-14.17

+- *Recording*: `Transcription(base).txt`
+- **Attendees**: Edgrant, Bima, Haris, Nadif
+- *Topic*: Design Project (Despro) Timeline, Application Development, and Exhibition Preparation.
+- *Summary*: The team discussed the timeline for the "Despro" final report and exhibition.
+Technical decisions were made regarding the frontend mobile view and the removal of the "Courier" feature to streamline development.
+The database schema for recipes and ingredients was reviewed.
+Plans for the physical miniature display (3 buildings) and budget for exhibition refreshments were finalized.

+- *Discussion Points*
+  - **Project Timeline & Deliverables**
+    - The final report must be completed by the 30th.
+    - The project display will take place on the 10th or 11th.
+    - The team aims to have a demo (Phase 3) ready this week to present to "Pak Alfan" next week.

+  - **Frontend & UI Implementation**
+    - A display issue was noted where the mobile view needs to be preserved on PC screens.
+The solution discussed is adding a `max-width` (approx. 600px) to the outer wrapper to maintain the mobile aspect ratio.
+    - The QR code display has been adjusted to fit the design.

+  - **Backend & Database Schema**
+    - **Courier Feature:** The team decided to remove the "Courier" feature from the item transit flow to simplify the system and ensure the project is finished on time.
+The database column exists, but it will not be implemented in the program.
+    - **Recipe Logic:** The system includes tables for Reports, Recipes, Item Types, and Ingredients.
+    - **Relationships:** A single recipe links to multiple ingredients via a bridging table.
+One row in the recipe table refers to a specific instruction set and resource.
+    - **Cooking Feature:** Implementing "Cooking" will deduct from stock.
+It handles stock differently compared to raw material stock.

+  - **Exhibition & Miniature Setup**
+    - **Structure:** The miniature display will consist of three buildings: a Warehouse, a Kitchen, and a School.
+    - **Packaging:** The team plans to use a clear box/container for the miniature setup.
+    - **Staffing:** Five distinct roles are required for the demo, including a Chef and delivery personnel.
+    - **Refreshments:** Discussion regarding the exhibition budget (approx. 400k total).
+The plan involves serving drinks (discussion between Pop Ice vs. Milo) and purchasing cups and water gallons.
+A reserve of 200k is set aside for safety.

+  - **Demo Media**
+    - The team debated between a looping video or an animation for the display monitor.
+They leaned towards an animation that explains the steps/process to complement the poster.

+- *Action Items*:
+  - Harris:
+    - [ ] Complete report and cooking
+  - Nadhif
+    - [ ] Refactor UI to match figma
+  - Edgrant
+    - [ ] Complete the final report by the 30th.
+    - [ ] Create demo/animation video
+  - Bima
+    - [ ] Finalize miniature construction (3 buildings) and purchase exhibition supplies.